FAQ About Being Sued By A Debt Collector In Alabama

 Q. What happens at trial?

-Q. What if I know I owe the original creditor – such as Discover Card, Bank of America, etc.?
+Q. What if I know I owe the original creditor – such as Chase or Citibank, etc.?

 A. The debt buyer has to prove that it owns the debt.
 We have seen times when two debt buyers claim to own the same debt!
 This is why a debt buyer must prove it actually owns the debt.
 You may admittedly owe money to the original creditor but you don’t owe money to the debt buyer unless it proves in its lawsuit against you that it truly owns the debt that you owed to the original creditor.
 We have not yet seen this happen.